- Megan Blackwell

 Qualifications: Teacher of Swimming and Water Safety Australia Qualification, first Aid certification, Advanced resuscitation techniques certification and Bronze medallion surf life saving qualification.

-I’m currently a 3rd year student at the University of Exeter studying Sport and Exercise Sciences.
-I’ve been a member of the Exeter University Swimming Club for 3 years and train with them whilst at university.
-For 10+ years I was a competitive swimmer and triathlete competing up to national level.
-I’ve been swim teaching since April 2021 and am loving working as a swimming teacher at the UoE.
+Alisa is currently a 3rd year student at the University of Exeter studying Sport and Exercise Sciences.
+They have been a member of the Exeter University Swimming Club for 3 years and train with them whilst at university.
+For 10+ years, Alisa was a competitive swimmer and triathlete competing up to national level.
+They have been a swim teaching since April 2021 and is loving working as a swimming teacher at the UoE.

 Hobbies: Swimming, Reading, Baking

 Qualifications: SEQ Levels 1 and 2 swimming teaching

 James is a student at the University of Exeter, studying Biological and Medicinal Chemistry.
 James has been involved with swimming all their life, beginning with swimming clubs and then moving on to join lifesaving clubs as they got older.

 Back home in Nottingham, they began volunteering at their local leisure centre in 2016 and quickly fell in love with teaching.
 In 2018 they became an ASA Level 1 teaching assistant and then in 2019, gained the ASA level 2 qualification to become a full swimming teacher.
 Since then, they have taught a wide range of classes from toddlers to adults including Rookies, water polo and inclusion lessons.
 They are also a qualified pool and open water lifeguard which they thoroughly enjoy.